beejjorgensen/bgc/src/bgc_part_1200_types_4.md

 *p = 20;   // Set "x" to 20, no problem
 ```

-You can also do make both things `const`:
+You can also make both things `const`:

 ``` {.c}
 const int *const p;  // Can't modify p or *p!